heroku-examples/java-spring-12factor/presentation.md

 </div>

 <!--
-Speaker Notes:
-"Alright, now that we have our roadmap, let's meet the application that will be our guide through this exploration of Twelve-Factor principles: The Twelve-Factor Notepad."
-(Pause for slide visual to register)
-"This is a straightforward, web-based notepad application.
-What makes it interesting for our session is that it's built using Spring Boot and has been specifically designed to embody the Twelve-Factor methodology."
-"It allows users to create, edit, and delete notes, and a key feature is its real-time collaborative aspect – changes made by one user are instantly visible to others.
-We'll see how this plays into factors like statelessness and backing services later on."
-"Throughout the next section, we'll be referring back to this app, looking at its architecture and code to see concrete examples of these principles in practice."
+Alright, now that we have our roadmap, let's meet the application that will be our guide through this exploration of Twelve-Factor principles: The Twelve-Factor Notepad.
+This is a straightforward, web-based notepad application.
+What makes it interesting for our session is that it's built using Spring Boot and has been specifically designed to embody the Twelve-Factor methodology.
+It allows users to create, edit, and delete notes, and a key feature is its real-time collaborative aspect – changes made by one user are instantly visible to others.
+We'll see how this plays into factors like statelessness and backing services later on.
+Throughout the next section, we'll be referring back to this app, looking at its architecture and code to see concrete examples of these principles in practice."
 -->

 ---